manageacloud/java-demo/README.md

 # Step 3
 Let's emulate a green blue deployment.
+We will deploy a second infrastructure "version 2".

     mac -s infrastructure macfile https://goo.gl/SouFP3 -p INF_VERSION=2 WAR_VERSION=2

-There are two infrastructures running in pararel an conecting to the same RDS.
+There are two infrastructures running in paralel and connecting to the same RDS.

     mac infrastructure list